 2.Engaging Rising Analysts

-This interactive global map shows the affiliations of SAV contributors globally.
+This interactive map shows the affiliations of SAV contributors globally.

 3. Deepening Debate Across Borders